medvednikov/gomvc/README.md

 	c.Write("Hello, ", name, "! :)")
 }

+// quickstart.go
+package main

 func main() {
-	ez.Route("/", &Home{}) // or
+	ez.Route("/", &quickstart.Home{})
-	// http.HandleFunc("/", ez.GetHandler(&Home{}))

-	http.ListenAndServe(":8088", nil)
+	ez.Start(":8088", true)
 }
 ```

 ## Key features ##

-The key features of ezweb are ease of use, lack of clutter, and a very simple way to quickly define
+The key features of ezweb are ease of use, lack of clutter, and a very simple
-actions and parameters without extra routing and configuration files: a function declaration is
+way to quickly define actions and parameters without extra routing and
-enough.
+configuration files: a function declaration is enough.

 Compare using net/http, beego, and ezweb to implement a simple user search page: